pulp/pulpcore/docs/installation/instructions.rst

    setting the variables according to the `pulp-content-app config variables documentation <https:// github.com/pulp/ ansible-pulp/tree/master/roles/pulp-content#variables>`_

+2. Make a ``pulp-api.service`` file for the pulp-api service which serves the Pulp REST API.
+We recommend starting with the `pulp-api template <https://github.com/pulp/ansible-pulp/blob/master/ roles/pulp/templates/pulp-api.service.j2>`_ and setting the variables according to the `pulp-api config variables documentation <https://github.com/pulp/ ansible-pulp/tree/master/roles/ pulp-content#variables>`_

-2. Make a ``pulp-worker@.service`` file for the pulp-worker processes which allows you to manage one or more workers.
+3. Make a ``pulp-worker@.service`` file for the pulp-worker processes which allows you to manage one or more workers.
 We recommend starting with the `pulp-worker template <https://github.com/pulp/ ansible-pulp/blob/master/roles/pulp-workers/templates/pulp-worker%40.service.j2>`_ and setting the variables according to the `pulp-worker config variables documentation <https://github.com/ pulp/ansible-pulp/tree/master/roles/pulp-workers#configurable-variables>`_

-3. Make a ``pulp-resource-manager.service`` file which can manage one pulp-resource-manager process.
+4. Make a ``pulp-resource-manager.service`` file which can manage one pulp-resource-manager process.
    We recommend starting with the `pulp-resource-manager template <https://github.com/pulp/ ansible-pulp/blob/master/roles/pulp-resource-manager/templates/pulp-resource-manager.service. j2>`_ and setting the variables according to the `pulp-resource-manager config variables